Genie Tree and Degrees of Freedom of the Symmetric MIMO Interfering Broadcast Channel: System Model and Definition

 \subsection{System Model}

-Consider a $G$-cell multiuser MIMO system where $G$ BSs each with $M$ antennas serves $K$ users each with $N$ antennas.
-Global channel knowledge is assumed available at all BSs.
-In information theory terminology, this is a symmetric MIMO-IBC, denoted as $G$-cell $K$-user $M \times N$ MIMO-IBC.
+Consider a $G$-cell multiuser MIMO network where $G$ BSs each with $M$ antennas serves $K$ users each with $N$ antennas.
+All channel state information is assumed available at all nodes.
+In information theory terminology, this is a symmetric MIMO-IBC network, denoted as the $G$-cell $K$-user $M \times N$ MIMO-IBC network.

+The information theoretic maximal DoF for the MIMO-IBC network are equal to those for the MIMO-IMAC network.
+Nevertheless, since the signal models of both MIMO-IBC and MIMO-IMAC networks are necessary to derive the DoF, we provide the signal models of both networks.